 1.6.
 Datasets

 A Dataset is a collection of data objects and files.
 It is a basic unit of access control: a user with read/write access on a Dataset can read/write all of the resources in that Dataset.
-A Dataset is owned by a specific project, but it may be shared with other Projects as well.
+A Dataset is owned by a specific Team, but it may be shared with other Teams as well.
 Objects in a Dataset may reference objects in a different Dataset; hence, a single user might not be able to view all of the relevant information about a material.

 How to best organize your data into Datasets is up to you, but please keep the following in mind: